tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/最佳实践/直播截图_intl_en.md

 - If W is set to be smaller than H, both W and H are greater than 0, and X is set to be greater than Y during the push, then the configured width is smaller than the height, but the push width is greater than the height.

 In this case, if a screenshot is directly taken, it will be distorted.
-In order to avoid the distortion, the backend of the LVB screencapturing service will automatically swap the values of W and H to ensure that the configured aspect ratio is consistent with that of the live stream.
+In order to avoid the distortion, the backend of the CSS screencapturing service will automatically swap the values of W and H to ensure that the configured aspect ratio is consistent with that of the live stream.

-## Event Message Notification for LVB Screencapturing
+## Event Message Notification for CSS Screencapturing

 For event message notification configuration, please see [Event Message Notification](https://intl.cloud.tencent.com/document/product/267/31566).
 The screencapturing callback notification is sent to the pre-configured receiving server through the HTTP POST protocol in JSON format.